malfattti/garden/Cosmopolitanism.md

 		- Other greeks however were pursuing cosmopolitan interests:
 			- for example, travelling intelectuals focused on the contrast between the natural ties of humanity and the conventional ties of politics (Sophist Hippias)
 			- Socrates avoids traditional political engagement and focuses on political examinations that extend to all, Athenians and foreigner
-				- his ideas developed the
+				- his ideas helped develop the

 	-